sambux1/presentations/opps/slides.md

 I'm a PhD student at Boston University

-And today I'll be presenting a deployment of privacy-preserving machine learning for political polling in the 2024 presidential election.
+And today I'll be presenting a deployment of privacy-preserving machine learning on web browsing for political polling in the 2024 presidential election.

-This presentation is based on a paper that was recently accepted to appear in CSCML and which is now available on the ePrint.
 -->

 ---